The War for Talent in Life Sciences: Why Your Hiring Strategy Needs a Rethink in 2025

 The Old Hiring Playbook is Failing

-Five years ago, hiring top-tier computational biologists or AI-driven drug discovery scientists was a matter of sorting through a deep pool of eager candidates.
+Five years ago, hiring top-tier computational biologists or Drug discovery scientists was a matter of sorting through a deep pool of eager candidates.
 Today?
 That pool isn’t just shallow—it’s shifting.

 The best scientists aren’t necessarily harder to find.
 They’re harder to attract, engage, and retain.